jelledijkema/legger/README.md

 Steps for installation of this QGIS plugin:

-1. Make sure the 64-bit version of QGIS 2.18.x is installed.
-Version 2.18.23 and 2.18.26 are known to work properly.
-Versions 2.18.27 and 2.18.28 of QGIS don't seem to support this plugin.
+1. Make sure the 64-bit version of QGIS 3.4 or higher is installed.

 2. Install the 3di QGIS plugin.
 See installation instruction on: https://github.com/nens/threedi-qgis-plugin/wiki